Garden of Flags on Boston Common on Memorial Day

 You'll smell the Fenway Franks sizzling on grills as you approach the stadium, you'll hear the roar of the crowds every time the Sox hit the ball - and you may even get to see them win!

-And with many Boston locals out of town this weekend, Memorial Day Weekend presents a rare opportunity to enjoy less ticket competition and often below-face-value tickets.
+And with many Boston locals heading out of town for the long weekend, you'll have a rare opportunity to enjoy less ticket competition and often below-face-value tickets.
 Don't miss it!
-Here's the schedule
+Here's the schedule for May

 If you love to shop, don't miss Boston's Memorial Day Weekend deals - you can easily save enough to pay for your weekend in a nice hotel.
 Because Boston's hot weather really only lasts for about 2 months, summer things get put on deep discount sale early - yes, by this weekend!

 Best places to look?
 If I had to pick just one spot among all Boston shopping areas and malls, I'd focus on Back Bay - Prudential Center for upscale stores, Copley Place for international designer boutiques, and Newbury Street/Boylston Street for more designer boutiques, unique local stores, and Nike and the other big athletic gear stores.

 For an even bigger adventure (and possibly bigger savings), Wrentham Village discount outlets can't be beat!